-Depreciation and amortization expense totalled \$1,608 and comprised amortization of \$942 for mining operations based on historical costs, \$609 in amortization charges related to the fair value bump-up in asset values that was recorded when the Company acquired Daytal on September 23, 2011 and \$57 in other amortization.
+Depreciation and amortization expense totalled \$1,143 comprised of amortization of \$575 for mining operations based on historical costs and \$568 in amortization charges related to the fair value bump-up in asset values that was recorded when the Company acquired Daytal on September 23, 2011.
+Total depreciation and amortization for the six month period was \$2,751 comprised of amortization of \$1,517 for mining operations based on historical costs and \$1,234 in amortization charges related to the fair value bump-up in asset values that was recorded when the Company acquired Daytal on September 23, 2011.

-The Company record \$nil in tax expense for the period as it has sufficient tax loss carry forward amounts that can be utilized to reduce taxable income to zero..
+The Company record \$nil in tax expense for both the three and six month periods as it has sufficient tax loss carry forward amounts that can be utilized to reduce taxable income to zero.

-Overall income for the three month period ended December 31, 2011 was \$746 or \$0.01 per common share.
+Overall income for the three month period ended March 31, 2012 was \$380 or \$0.01 per common share.
+Overall income for the six month period was \$1,126 or \$0.03 per common share.

-Cash provided by operating activities totalled \$2,247 for the period.
+Cash provided by operating activities totalled \$1,323 for the three month period and \$3,570 for the six month period.

-Cash used in investing activities totalled \$1,772 and is related to exploration expenses of \$134, additions to plant and equipment of \$242 and pit optimization and waste rock movement of \$1,396 for the period.
+Cash used in investing activities totalled \$2,129 for the three month period (\$3,901 for the six month period) and is related to exploration expenses of \$348 (\$482 for the six month period), additions to plant and equipment of \$244 (\$486 for the six month period) and pit optimization and waste rock movement of \$1,537 (\$2,933 for the six month period).
 Pit development costs are capitalized and then amortized based on the units of production method as the current strip ratio is greater than the average strip ratio over the life of the Los Santos Project.

-Cash provided by financing activities totalled \$195 for the period and consists of a new capital lease entered into for the acquisition of vehicles and equipment of \$183 and non-cash interest expense of \$12 that was capitalized.
+Cash provided by financing activities totalled \$2 for the three month period and consisted of capital lease payments of \$14 offset by non-cash interest expense of \$16 that was capitalized.
+Cash provided by financing activities for the six month period was \$197 consisting of a new capital lease entered into for the acquisition of vehicles and equipment of \$183 less capital lease payments of \$14 for a net capital lease amount of \$169 and non-cash interest expense of \$28 that was capitalized.